Updated 25/09/2024

 Exercise

 Regular exercise for both cats and dogs can aid a long, healthy life.
-A lack of can lead to obesity which significantly impacts an animal's health and causes respiratory issues, joint problems, and some forms of cancer.
+A lack of exercise can lead to obesity which significantly impacts an animal's health and causes respiratory issues, joint problems, and some forms of cancer.

 Providing a calm environment